Can My Baby Get Enough Iron Using Baby Led Weaning

 2. Ensure that every meal includes a source of iron, both heme and non-heme iron.

 4. Pair iron-rich foods with vitamin C rich foods, to increase the absorption of non-heme iron in the body.
-Consider top[ing fortified pancakes or cereal with fruit compote; serve lentils in stewed tomatoes and adding spinach to a fruit smoothie.
+For example, top fortified pancakes or cereal with fruit compote; serve lentils in stewed tomatoes and add spinach to a fruit smoothie.

 6. Cook with garlic or onion.
-Preparing meals with allium-containing ingredients (such as garlic and onions) can help increase iron absorption.
+Preparing meals with allium-containing ingredients, such as garlic and onions can help increase iron absorption.

 BOTTOM LINE